Maintainer Playbook#

 Note

 In general, we do not add new core images and ask contributors to either create a recipe or community stack.
+We have a policy, which we consider when adding new images or new packages to existing images.

-Adding a New Maintainer Account#
+Adding a New Registry Owner Account#

-1. Visit https://hub.docker.com/app/jupyter/team/stacks/users
+1. Visit https://quay.io/organization/jupyter/teams/owners

-2. Add the maintainer’s Docker Hub username.
+2. Add the maintainer’s username.